Sanglorian/orcus/Orcus Advanced Options - current.md

 > #### Psychic Leap
 > **Encounter** **Attack** **Feature** (**Move Action**) ● **Psychic**
 > **Near** burst 5, self or one ally
 > **Effect** The target jumps up to 3 squares.
-This does not provoke opportunity attacks.
+This movement does not provoke opportunity attacks.

 ## Fetchling